The World’s First St. Patrick Parade was in St. Augustine in 1601!

 Daytona Beach Pipes & Drums

-Jessica Clark, award-winning journalist and First Coast News WTLV-TV news anchor
+Jessica Clark, Emmy award-winning news anchor and reporter for First Coast News

-Dr. Roger Smith, St. Augustine Historical Society historian, history professor at Flagler College, and Director of the St. Augustine History Festival
+Dr. Roger Smith, history professor at the University of Florida and Director of the St. Augustine History Festival

 Renee Unsworth, photographer, social media manager and founder of TotallyStAugustine.com